brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 - Integrating tools
 - Figuring out what belongs where
 - Setting up dashboards
-- Naming conventions, between Github and NexusIQ for instance
+- Naming conventions, between Github and Nexus for instance
 - You can just follow the name
-- You know how we name things, so can find things.
+- If you know how we name things, you can find things without help.
 :::

 ---